-The Wilted Flower District is the second installment in the Forgotten Violets series by Martin Niewood, who creates books that encourage his young readers to have the courage to choose their own path and work toward their own version of happiness.
+The Wilted Flower District is the second installment in the Forgotten Violets series by Martin Niewood, who creates books to encourage his young readers to have the courage to choose their own path and work toward their own version of happiness.
 He says:

 Q&A WITH MARTIN NIEWOOD